 Santanu Deb, a visitor to my blog has recently passed the PMI-RMP exam, and he is sharing his lessons learned with us.
 I hope you will find his lessons learned useful for your studies.

 On 15th September 2017, I passed the PMI-Risk Management Professional exam.
 Like as the saying goes: “sometimes the most shocking surprises are also the most beautiful ones”.
-I was thrilled to score a perfect 5/5 with “Above Target” scores in all the domains which – to be very frank – I did not expect.
+I was thrilled to score a perfect 5/5 with “Above Target” scores in all the domains which—to be frank—I did not expect.

-First of all, let me contextualize.
+First, let me contextualize.
 I have been working on IT projects for my whole professional life of 14+ years.
 For the past 5+ years, I have been more involved in active project management activities.
-I did my PMI-Project Management Professional certification in Oct 2015.
+I received my PMI-Project Management Professional certification in Oct 2015.